ebabel-games/ebabel/README.md

 # ebabel-library
 Library of re-useable game functions to build web browser HTML5 games.

-## Current status
-Not ready to be used yet, this code is being developed.
+Current status: not ready to be used yet, this code is being developed.

 ## Use for your own game

-## Install as dependency for your own game
+### Install as dependency for your own game
 ```
 bower install ebabel-eu/ebabel-library
 ```

-## Usage in your own game
+### Usage in your own game
 // todo: define how to use this library.

-## License
+### License
 This code is free to use for all purposes.
 For more details, see [GNU General Public License, version 3](LICENSE).